-- In order to match the logit-Binomial setting used before in the definition of the mortality models, initial exposures are approximated by transforming the available central exposures. - The first and last three cohorts years are excluded from the fitting via argument wxt.
+- In order to match the logit-Binomial setting used before in the definition of the mortality models, initial exposures are approximated by transforming the available central exposures.
+This is accomplished using the utility function central2initial of package StMoMo. - The first and last three cohorts years are excluded from the fitting via the argument wxt.
 The appropriate 0-1 weighting matrix, wxt, is constructed using the utility function genWeightMat of package StMoMo.

-The fitting of the RH model requires some care as it is well known that fitting cohort extensions of the Lee-Carter models is problematic (Hunt and Villegas, 2015).
-In particular, Currie (2014) has encountered convergence issues when using package gnm to fit the RH model.
-As a possible way to circumvent these issues, Currie (2014) suggests the use of appropriate starting values when fitting model RH.
-This can be achieved in function fit via input arguments start.ax, start.bx, start.kt, start.b0x, and start.gc.
-Using the parameters of the Lee-Carter model as starting values, model RH can be fitted with the code:
+The fitting of the RH model requires some care as it is well known that fitting cohort extensions of the Lee-Carter models is problematic (Hunt and Villegas 2015).
+In particular, Currie (2016) has encountered convergence issues when using package gnm to fit the RH model.
+As a possible way to circumvent these issues, Currie (2016) suggests the use of appropriate starting values when fitting model RH.
+This can be achieved in the function fit via input arguments start.ax, start.bx, start.kt, start.b0x, and start.gc.
+Using the parameters of the Lee-Carter model as starting values, model RH can be fitted with the code: 11